ddtraveller/TEFLTools/README.md

 # TEFLTools: TEFL course material for English language, Regenerative Living and Holistic Practices in Timor-Leste

 This repository is a comprehensive collection of educational materials focused on regenerative living, holistic healing practices, and permaculture approaches tailored for Timor-Leste.
-It also includes resources for software development, beekeeping, English language learning, cultural studies, fiction writing, and TEFL (Teaching English as a Foreign Language) content.
+It also includes resources for software development, cultural studies, fiction writing, and TEFL (Teaching English as a Foreign Language) content.

 ## Table of Contents